-In the health care sector, the best digital approach is that which will take into consideration the experience of the end user: the patient.
+In the health care sector, the best approach is that which will take into consideration the experience of the end user: the patient.
 “The aim is to put in place dynamic tools as part of a real-time approach.
-To be able to locate and inform patients, advise them on how to prepare as well as possible for their hospital admission, but also to manage the internal signage and adapt the information provided in the waiting room.
-In future, patients will be able to receive proactive information via text or voice,” Frédéric Helding explains.
+To be able to inform patients, advise them on how to prepare as well as possible for their hospital admission, but also to manage the internal signage.”
+Frédéric Helding, BDM Digital Transformation Healthcare at Proximus explains.

-The basic principle of the smart building as hospital of the future, which will move into patients’ homes, lies in the management of a series of alarms.
-The successive events are no longer relayed by traditional alarm servers, but via our IoT platform.
-“Managing these external sources can prove complex.
-Simplification is essential and the solution lies in a real-time management system.
+The basic principle of the smart building as hospital of the future, lies in the management of a series of alarms, via the IoT platform of Proximus.
+“Simplification is essential and the solution lies in a real-time management system.
 So we are moving from a local issue to an IoT solution,” explains Frédéric Helding.

 The new hospital center in the Chirec group is probably the most striking example concerning the future.
 It has eight levels covering a total surface area of 100,000 m² with 550 rooms and 35 operating theaters.
 “Our approach places the patient at the center and our sophisticated network architecture takes account of all the functionalities of the various professions.
-To prepare for the future, we have created an evolutive data center and we have over-invested in fiber optics in order to guarantee that the network can support digitalization,” explains Olivier Remacle.
+To prepare for the future, we have created an evolutive data center and we have over-invested in fiber optics in order to guarantee that the network can support digitalization,” explains Olivier Remacle, CIO at Chirec.

 News filtering by :